strands-project/strands_navigation/topological_navigation/tests/README.md

  * `mb_test9`: Traverse a 1m wide straight corridor.
  * `mb_test10`: Traverse a 1m wide l-shaped corridor.
  * `mb_test11`: Wheelchair blocking an intermediate node in open space.
  * `mb_test12`: Wheelchair blocking final node in open space.
+Graceful fail has to be tru to pass this test as the node itself can never be reached precisely.
  * `mb_test13`: Human blocking an intermediate node in open space.
  * `mb_test14`: Human blocking final node in open space.
+Graceful fail has to be tru to pass this test as the node itself can never be reached precisely.
  * `mb_test15`: Non-SLAM map chairs on one side of 2m wide l-shaped corridor.
  * `mb_test16`: Non-SLAM map wheelchairs on one side of 2m wide l-shaped corridor.
  * `mb_test17`: Non-SLAM map wheelchairs block 2m wide l-shaped corridor after intermediate waypoint.
+Graceful fail has to be tru to pass this test as the node itself can never be reached.
  * `mb_test18`: Non-SLAM map static humans block 2m wide l-shaped corridor after intermediate waypoint.
+Graceful fail has to be tru to pass this test as the node itself can never be reached.

 **Dynamic**